Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

-Leslie Payne, then the TGWU’s Birmingham district organizer, said: ‘I shall now be on the management side of the fence and, although it was a difficult decision for a person, like myself with deep roots in the trade union movement.
-I am happy about the appointment.’
+Leslie Payne, then the TGWU’s Birmingham District organiser, said: ‘I shall now be on the management side of the fence and, although it was a difficult decision for a person like myself with deep roots in the Trade Union movement, I am happy about the appointment.’

 Rover: ‘Difficult trading conditions’